borayuret/P1-Detecting-Lane-Lines/README.md

 `> jupyter notebook`

 A browser window will appear showing the contents of the current directory.
-Click on the file called "P1.ipynb".
+Click on the file called "P1 - Detecting Lane Lines.ipynb".
 Another browser window will appear displaying the notebook.
 Follow the instructions in the notebook to complete the project.